boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 ### Certificate Management (optional)

-The certificate managers handles cryptographic material for all applications on the device.
-The certificate manager has the ability to add/delete/list certificates or keys to/from a specific application.
-It also warns the user if a certificate expires soon or is already invalid.
-If a snap handles cryptographic material it can use this centralized service by following the instructions:
+The certificate manager handles cryptographic material for all applications on the device.
+The certificate manager can add/delete/list certificates or keys to/from a specific application.
+It also issues a warning if a certificate expires soon or is already invalid.
+If a snap handles cryptographic material, it can use this centralized service following the instructions:

 First, the snap has to provide the content interface "package-certificates".
-Via this interface the certificate manager is able to add and access certificates and keys of a specific snap.
-This is why write permissions are necessary.
+Via this interface, the certificate manager can add and access certificates and keys of a specific snap.
+Thus, write permissions are required.

 ```yaml